 This brand-new feature to Sigma puts data at the forefront of your energy management strategies.
 It is easy to use and gives crystal clear clarity to all energy management activities.

 We know how important data is, which is why we are continuing to enhance Sigma with data monitoring features.
 Releases coming soon will deliver advanced consumption trend analysis and exception reporting, and greater data transparency in estate management.
 Our product roadmap gives the latest information about Sigma’s ongoing evolution.

-You can be the first to know about our regular roadmap updates by subscribing to our newsletter.
+You can be the first to know about our products and services by subscribing to our newsletter.